Eccentricity Estimate for Black Hole Mergers with Numerical Relativity Simulations

-An observational signature of chance encounters is orbital eccentricity \cite{2010CQGra..27k4007M,2016ApJ...830L..18B,2018PhRvD..97j3014S,2018PhRvD..98l3005R}.
-As black holes borne into a binary will orbit each other for billions of years, their orbital eccentricity will diminish through the emission of gravitational waves.
-Binaries formed through gravitational capture in chance encounters, on the other hand, can form with small orbital radii and high initial eccentricity, leaving insufficient time for the binary to lose its eccentricity before emitting gravitational waves at frequencies to which LIGO/Virgo is sensitive.
-Alternatively, interaction of an existing binary with nearby black holes can also increase its eccentricity \cite{gc-NuclearClusters-Mergers-OLeary2008,2019MNRAS.488...47F,2018ApJ...863....7R,2016ApJ...816...65A, 2016ApJ...831..187A, 2012ApJ...757...27A}.
-This possibility also arises in a dense black hole population.
+Most black holes that are born in a binary system will orbit their companion for up to billions of years.
+Their initial orbital eccentricity will diminish over this time through the emission of gravitational waves.
+Black holes that are born with large initial natal kicks\cite{2005ApJ...618..845G} can substantially reduce the inspiral time, but even then only negligible eccentricity is expected at gravitational-wave frequencies LIGO-Virgo are sensitive to.
+On the other hand, binaries formed through gravitational capture in chance encounters can form with small orbital radii and high initial eccentricity, leaving insufficient time for the binary to lose its eccentricity before reaching the short orbital periods detectable by LIGO-Virgo.
+Alternatively, the interaction of a binary with a nearby black hole can also increase its eccentricity\cite{2017ApJ...836...39S,2019ApJ...881...41L,2018ApJ...856..140H}.

-Despite its importance, it is difficult to identify orbital eccentricity through observations \cite{Ramos-Buades:2020eju,Abbott_eBBH,bustillo2020confusing,2019MNRAS.490.5210R,2013PhRvD..87d3004E}.
+Despite its importance in probing the origin of black hole mergers, it is difficult to identify orbital eccentricity through observations.
 Eccentricity expands the degrees of freedom of gravitational waveforms, making standard template-based searches problematic to carry out in practice.
-More fundamentally, there is currently no comprehensive waveform family for the full eccentric parameter space and current surveys\cite{Ramos-Buades:2019uvh} are limited to $e<0.5$ and low black hole mass.
-As eccentric orbits combine close encounters with more distant, slower orbital evolution, they present complications both for waveform computations utilizing numerical relativity, and for those using post-Newtonian approximations \cite{Ireland:2019tao}.
+Eccentric orbits have a large dynamic range, with fast relativistic evolution near the pericenter and slower evolution closer to the apocenter, which presents complications both for waveform computations utilizing numerical relativity, and for those using post-Newtonian approximations\cite{Ireland:2019tao}.